 - The integration process is good

-- It is hard to detect a module which has the issue
+- It is hard to detect a module that has the issue

 - It is time and cost consuming.